 At a basic level, a blockchain is a chain of blocks, but not in the traditional sense of the word.
 When the words “block” and “chain” are used in this context, it means that the digital information (“block”) is stored in a public database (“chain”).
 Simply put, a blockchain is a database that is shared across multiple computer networks.
 Once a record is added to a chain, it is very difficult to change it.
 The network makes checks regularly to ensure that all copies of the database are identical.

-Converting all those hashes would require a tremendous amount of computing power, as each computer on the blockchain network has its own copy of the blockchain, which means that there are thousands and in some cases millions of copies of the same blockchain.
+Converting all those hashes would require a tremendous amount of computing power.
+Each computer on the blockchain network has its own copy of the blockchain.
+This means that there are thousands and in some cases millions of copies of the same blockchain.
 Therefore, the blockchain is said to be the most secure transactional system in the world.

 In general, blockchain technology is considered more than complex.
 But what more could be expected from a technology that is revolutionizing the world?
 Now, let us look at what kind of benefits and capabilities blockchain can bring to the telecommunications sector.